carpentries-incubator/python-business/_episodes/01-conditional_loop.md

 ~~~
 {: .language-python}

-You can also add `elif` (else if) to add another situations, or add `else` to cover the rest of the situations.
+You can also add `elif` (else if) to add another condition, or add `else` to cover the rest of the situations.
 ```
 if BOOLEAN:
     DO THING1